AlexeyRaga/alexeyraga.github.io/_posts/2015-08-01-null-propagation-and-code-contracts.md

 Yet we are still dealing with null references, still paying the price.
 Some of us, developers, still deliberately return `null` from functions with the excuse that “null means that there is no value”, but let’s keep it for later.

 What is the problem with `null` anyway?
 The problem is that `null` is indistinguishable from a valid value.
-If there is “no value” then you can still use it was there, and compiler allows you to do it.
+If there is “no value” then you can still use it as it was there, and compiler allows you to do it.
 Then you get `NullReferenceException`.

 It gets much nastier when there are functions in the call chain implemented in a way of “Oh, I checked my input and I got `null`, but I don’t know what to do with `null` so I just return `null` myself”.
 Now when we get `NullReferenceException`, we don’t know who was responsible and what just happened.